ONLINE: Paul Thek: I Am, Am I?

 Feb 6 – Mar 31, 2021

-Alexander and Bonin is pleased to share an online presentation of etchings by Paul Thek.
-Twenty-eight small copper plates were etched by Thek in Paris in 1975 and remained with the artist throughout his lifetime.
-They were published by the artist’s estate in 1992 and 2010.
+Alexander and Bonin is pleased to share an online presentation of etchings by Paul Thek, published posthumously in 1992 and 2010.
+The twenty-eight small (5 x 3 in/12.7 x 7.6 cm) copper plates were etched by Thek in Paris in 1975 and remained in the artist’s estate after his death.

 The 1992 editions were printed by Branstead Studio, New York and published by Brooke Alexander Editions.
 They are offered in three formats: a composition of fourteen images, twenty-eight plates individually printed, and twelve complete sets of the twenty-eight prints.

 The 2010 editions were printed by Harlan & Weaver, New York and published by Alexander and Bonin, New York.
 The editions follow a composition of 8 images, based on two lifetime prints (Collection Whitney Museum of American Art and Private Collection).

 THE CROSS OF POLLYANNA AND CASANDRA / THE “GOOD vs THE ‘TRUE!’”

 In 1989, a year after his death, a multitude of works were discovered in Paul Thek’s New York storage unit.1 Among hundreds of sculptures, paintings, drawings, and notebooks were three sheets of paper with etched images.
 Each was printed from small metal plates, a traditional form of printmaking that has almost disappeared in our digital age.
 These three sheets were the first indication of a significant body of work painstakingly made but never exhibited.